 The real value of this strategy is based on directing savings from insurance commissions to super.

-Therefore, wherever possible, I recommend that my clients contribute the premiums saved on rebated insurance commissions into their superannuation fund as Concessional (Tax Deductible) Contributions.
+Therefore, wherever possible, contribute any premiums saved on rebated insurance commissions into your superannuation fund as concessional (tax deductible) contributions.

-The impact of the \$7,000 rebate in the example above, will increase significantly, as (assuming a marginal tax rate of 34.5%) it effectively boosts the NET superannuation contribution by approximately \$9,084 pa.
+The impact of the \$7000 rebate in the example above will increase significantly, as (assuming a marginal tax rate of 34.5 per cent) it effectively boosts the net superannuation contribution by approximately \$9084 pa.

-In other words, the \$7,000 (after tax) premiums saved is equivalent to \$10,687 gross (pre-tax CC to super) which, after 15% super fund tax, produces a NET super contribution of \$9,084.
+In other words, the \$7000 (after-tax) premiums saved is equivalent to \$10,687 gross (pre-tax CC to super) which, after 15 per cent super fund tax, produces a net super contribution of \$9084.

-This additional \$9,084 pa compounding at 7.0% pa in the superannuation environment over 10 years can generate approximately \$125,500 to your super savings - for no extra cost.
+This additional \$9084 pa compounding at 7 per cent pa in the superannuation environment over 10 years can generate approximately \$125,500 to your super savings - for no extra cost.

-If someone told me that they would give me and my family a bonus 'one hundred and twenty-five grand' in 2028, I'd be very happy!
+If someone told me that they would give me and my family a bonus \$125,000 in 2028, I'd be very happy!

 Returning to the subject of family, I should point out that up until recently my wife Julie - also joint owner of our business - was similarly over-insured.
-We had also established for Julie, identical personal insurance cover for Life and TPD of \$2.7M plus a separate joint Trauma insurance policy.
-The exception was Income Protection insurance, as we had decided that her replacement salary income could be funded via dividends from the company, if necessary.
+We had established for Julie identical personal insurance cover for life and TPD of \$2.7 million, plus a separate joint trauma insurance policy.
+The exception was income protection insurance, as we had decided that her salary replacement income could be funded via dividends from the company, if necessary.

-We've since reduced Julie's cover to \$1.7M.
-Her original cover was based on the costs of involved in raising our young children without her.
+We've since reduced Julie's cover to \$1.7 million.
+Her original cover was based on the costs involved in raising our young children without her.
 Now that the children are independent, we don't need as much cover.
-Julie also now has significant superannuation savings, and the premium for her previous level of insurance, which increases with age, was consuming much of her concessional super contributions.
+Julie also has significant superannuation savings, and the premium for her previous level of insurance, which increases with age, was consuming much of her concessional super contributions.